-Registration of charitable organisation with the charity commission: if your organisation is a charitable company and its income has exceeded the £5,000 threshold, you may need to register with the Charity Commission, whose core role is to safeguard the public's interest in charity.
-In order to register your charity firm, you will need to:
+Charitable company registration with the charity commission: if your organisation is a charitable company and its income has exceeded the £5,000 threshold, you may need to register with the Charity Commission, whose core role is to safeguard the public's interest in charity.
+In order to establish your charity firm, you will need to:

 The Charity Commission also requires that your memorandum and articles of association include: